daniel14-pinto14/elevator/README.md

 #Elevator Simulator

 The maven project is a Spring MVC and REST application with Angular.js as the front-end engine.
-To simulate the elevators I have used publisher-subscriber pattern.

-You can find ``ElevatorPub`` as the publisher of the floor calls and ``ElevatorSub`` to be the subscribe associated with each elevator.
-In our case we have two elevators.
-When the web application starts we initialise and start the elevator thread as a singleton from ``ElevatorPubSingleton``.

-The web application would be hosted on integrated jetty server.
-The entire application can be started using the following command

-``
-	mvn clean jetty:run
-``

 ##REST API